 Second, I have to follow the guides of Enterprise Talk, whose handrail is at hand, and talk about me.
 If I am to speak in the immediacy of a mistake (where I might very well be angry), the best place to start is Subjective Talk — I am the subject of the sentence.
 Thus the formulation: “I can’t allow you to…”

 “I can’t allow you to hurt others in our community.”

 “I can’t allow anyone to hurt others here.”

 “I am stepping in to prevent anyone from getting hurt.”

 This is, in fact, true.
 I like saying things that are true.
 This is my responsibility to be sure in my role as a leader of the community or family.
 I make sure that hurting will not continue.

 What was surprising to me was how subjective talk changed my attitude at that very moment of confrontation.
 I don’t know if I can articulate fully why it made such a difference.
 The natural reaction for me used to be anger.
 I heard myself use these new words.
 When I tell myself to say, “I can’t allow you to…” I hear myself define my action not as someone who is emotional but as someone who is doing something about it.

 This simple change of wording also helped me be more aware of my privilege as an adult.
 I have more power; I am bigger, therefore I am the one who has to be careful to remember that the child and I are both human beings on the same planet trying to live in accord with our being.
-This is who the child is being now because she is human.
-If I establish a practice of starting with “I…” then I can become more in tune with me and recognize the child as powerful and competent, too.
+This is this lovely child right now.
+When I practice of starting with “I…” I can become more in tune with me.
+I am the one talking and trying to help.
+I could get my head back to remembering the child is currently powerful and competent.

 2. The Reprimand